Cartoon Network (Canada)

-Teletoon is a Canadian English-language discretionary specialty channel owned by Corus Entertainment.
-The channel primarily broadcasts animated series aimed at children and teenagers.
+Cartoon Network (formely Teletoon) is a Canadian English-language discretionary specialty channel owned by Corus Entertainment.
+Based on the U.S. cable network of the same name, it primarily broadcasts animated series aimed at children and teenagers.

-It was launched on October 17, 1997, by Teletoon Canada, Inc., a consortium of Western International Communications and Astral Media (via its specialty network Family Channel), Shaw Communications (via its specialty network YTV), and the animation studios Cinar and Nelvana.
-By 2014, Corus had become the sole owner of the network.
+The channel launched on October 17, 1997 as Teletoon (its name being a portmanteau of "television" and "cartoon"), a bilingual service originally owned by Teletoon Canada, Inc. – a consortium of Western International Communications and Astral Media (via their specialty channel Family Channel), Shaw Communications (via its specialty channel YTV), and the animation studios Cinar and Nelvana.
+With subsequent acquisitions and divestments, Corus became the sole owner of the channel in 2014.
+Teletoon historically aired a mix of domestic productions and imported series, with many of the latter coming from the American Cartoon Network.

-The channel has historically aired a mix of domestic productions and imported series, with many of the latter coming from U.S. channel Cartoon Network.
 In 2012, Teletoon launched a Canadian version of Cartoon Network as a sister network under license from Turner Broadcasting.
-In February 2023, Corus announced that Teletoon would rebrand as Cartoon Network on March 27, 2023, with the previous Cartoon Network channel concurrently rebranding under Cartoon Network's own sister brand Boomerang.
+In February 2023, Corus announced that Teletoon would rebrand as a new iteration of Cartoon Network on March 27, 2023, with the previous Cartoon Network channel concurrently relaunching under Cartoon Network's own sister brand Boomerang.

-Teletoon operates two timeshift feeds running on Eastern and Pacific schedules.
+Cartoon Network operates two timeshift feeds running on Eastern and Pacific schedules.
 Along with its French-language counterpart Télétoon, it is available in over 7.3 million households in Canada as of November 2013.